Concept testing, the survey for optimal decision-making

 Most concept tests involve a series of common steps:

-🤔 Define the idea to be tested: before starting the test, it is important to clearly define the idea to be tested.
-This can include a written or visual description, product specifications, features, benefits, and limitations.
-It is essential to clearly define the objectives of the concept test, including the specific questions that are sought to be answered.
+🤔 Define the idea to be tested: Before starting the test, it is important to clearly define the idea to be tested.
+This may include a written or visual description, product specifications, features, benefits, and limitations.
+It is essential to clearly define the objectives of the concept test, including the specific questions to be answered.

-🎯 Identify the target population: it is important to select a representative population of consumers to build your target sample.
-This population can be determined based on factors such as age, gender, income, location, buying habits and preferences.
+🎯 Identify the target population: It is important to select a representative consumer population to build your target sample.
+This population can be determined based on factors such as age, gender, income, place of residence, purchasing habits, and preferences.

-📋 Design the questionnaire: it should be designed to gather relevant information about the idea being tested.
-Questions can include items such as interest, purchase intent, product perception, benefits, and drawbacks.
+📋 Design the questionnaire: It must be designed to gather relevant information about the idea being tested.
+Questions may include elements such as interest, purchase intent, product perception, benefits, and drawbacks.

 💬 Collect the data : from the start of the study, data is collected from your target's responses to your questionnaire.
 You can track them live on the Episto platform!

-📊 Analyze the results: the data collected is analyzed to identify trends, patterns, and opinions of participants.
-You can then determine if the idea being tested is viable in the marketplace!
+📊 Analyze the results: The collected data is analyzed to identify trends, patterns, and participant opinions.
+You can then determine if the tested idea is market-viable!

-To learn more about concept testing and other types of marketing research: consult our Guide.
+For comprehensive information on concept testing and other marketing study typologies: consult our Guide.

-Concept testing allows companies to better understand consumer expectations and ensure that their ideas are aligned with market needs and wants.
-They provide factual information on which brands can base their decisions, which can help minimize bias and misjudgment.
+Concept tests allow companies to better understand consumer expectations and ensure their ideas align with market needs and desires.
+They provide factual information upon which brands can base their decisions, which can help minimize biases and judgment errors.

 Save time and money